-Some of the design features are the beaded sight edge and ???? back edge.
+A notable design feature is the beaded sight edge.
 I am not sure what design is on the top edge, and I have found no reference to it in my many frame books.

 You can see another frame that we found in the same shop here.

 We stopped at one of our favorite antique shop collectives, Antiques on the Farmington, located in Collinsville, Connecticut.
 We found this wonderful Victorian frame portrait that has many nice features and an interesting photographic portrait that is probably original to the frame.
 (I often wonder about the people depicted in these types of finds.
 Who were they and what were they like?
 What did they do for a living and what was their family like?)

 Victorian frame portrait.

 Some of the notable Victorian features are the oval sight and center frieze with leopard pattern.

 Victorian frame portrait – showing original finish luster and reflections.

 Something that you often see today in antique frames is that they have been over-painted with bronze or copper paint, or even worse… Shabby Chic. (gag!)
 Using bronze or copper paint was a common practice to cover up damaged areas of the finish rather than have the frames professionally repaired.
 One positive indicator that the original finish has been over-painted is the lack of luster and reflection that metallic-leaf (or true gold-leaf) often gives off, resulting in an overall flat appearance across the frame.
 Depending on how thick the paint was applied you will also notice a loss of detail in some of the design elements and compo ornamentation.
 (I’m personally not a fan of over-painted antique frames or Shabby Chic… but each to his own.)

 Victorian frame portrait – corner close-up showing minor repair work.